kilehsu/MedHelper/voicebackend/README.md

 - **Optical Character Recognition**: While implementing OCR/computer vision into our project, we ran into some challenges during initial testing of scanning different medications.

-Despite these challenges, each obstacle provided valuable learning opportunities and helped shape MedHelper into a more robust and user-friendly application.
+Despite these challenges, each obstacle provided valuable learning opportunities and helped shape MediMinder into a more robust and user-friendly application.
 The project has been an incredible journey of learning and growth, and we’re excited to continue improving it to better serve patients and reduce medication errors.